whopio/whop-sdk-ts/packages/checkout/README.md

 Embedded checkout allows you to embed Whop's checkout flow on your own website in two easy steps.
 This allows you to offer your users a seamless checkout experience without leaving your website.

+React users should use the `@whop/react` package which includes a version of this feature optimized for react.

 ## Step 1: Add the script tag

 To embed checkout, you need to add the following script tag into the `<head>` of your page: